 Inspired by the mission of the Brothers of Christian Instruction, Campus Ministry exists to build an open and vibrant Christian community, grounded in the rich tradition and sacramental life of the Church, committed to evangelization, prayer, study, teaching and service.
 Our goal is to minister to the spiritual needs of all students, faculty and staff, encouraging members of the Walsh community in whichever faith tradition they come from.
 Students from any and every religious background are highly encouraged to participate in one of our many retreats, small group communities, men’s and women’s fellowships, service opportunities, nights of worship or mission trips.
-We extend a special welcome to students enrolled in our School for Professional Studies, commuter students, as well as students with no faith background at all.
+We extend a special welcome to students enrolled in our Digital Campus, commuter students, as well as students with no faith background at all.

 Campus Ministry works closely with the Director of Liturgical Services, the campus chaplain and other resident priests, the Office of Mission Implementation and the Theology Department to provide ongoing formation opportunities to the campus community of Walsh University.

 - Director of Campus Ministry – Ben Walther